aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.querytables/powerqueryformulaparametercollection/_index.md

 | Field | Description |
 | --- | --- |
 | [_impl](./_impl/) | The implementation object. |
+## Remarks

+NOTE: This class is now obsolete.
+Instead, please use [PowerQueryFormulaCollection](../powerqueryformulacollection/) class.
+This property will be removed 12 months later since November 2024. **Aspose** apologizes for any inconvenience you may have experienced.

 ## See Also

 * Namespace [Aspose::Cells::QueryTables](../)